PayBy/botim-money-docs/docs/2_Online Payment Integration/Checkout/iframe-paypage.md

 When the customer confirms to pay, call the [Create order](/docs/createorder) API, follow the API description to create a request.
 Pass `PAYPAGE` in the **paySceneCode** parameter.

-If the request is successful, PayBy will return a token url that can be rendered in the container on your checkout page.
+If the request is successful, Botim Money Business will return a token url that can be rendered in the container on your checkout page.

 ---